apache/datafusion/CONTRIBUTING.md

 ### Criterion Benchmarks

-[Criterion](https://docs.rs/criterion/latest/criterion/index.html) is a statistics-driven micro-benchmarking framework used by Datafusion for evaluating the performance of specific code-paths.
-In particular, the criterion benchmarks help to both guide optimisation efforts, and prevent performance regressions within Datafusion.
+[Criterion](https://docs.rs/criterion/latest/criterion/index.html) is a statistics-driven micro-benchmarking framework used by DataFusion for evaluating the performance of specific code-paths.
+In particular, the criterion benchmarks help to both guide optimisation efforts, and prevent performance regressions within DataFusion.

 Criterion integrates with Cargo's built-in [benchmark support](https://doc.rust-lang.org/cargo/commands/cargo-bench.html) and a given benchmark can be run with